Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2022-06-05-qubits-vs-bits.md

 Fortunately, no, if that was the case Quantum computers wouldn't be very interesting.

 A qubit does not represent a "state", but rather a superposition of states.
-Our example is partly in state $\vert 0 \rangle$ and partly in state $\vert 1 \rangle$, it holds both states simultaneously even if it might be closer to one.
+Our example is partly in state $$\vert 0 \rangle$$ and partly in state $$\vert 1 \rangle$$, it holds both states simultaneously even if it might be closer to one.

 That is a difficult concept to grasp, but the following comparison to bits might make it simpler:
-With two bits we can create $2^2$ = 4 number combinations: 11,10,01, & 00 .
+With two bits we can create $$2^2$$ = 4 number combinations: 11,10,01, & 00 .
 Given that qubits hold two states at once, two qubits can hold all those combinations at once.

      X qubits can represent All values between 0 & $2^x$ at a time, Y bits can represent ONE value between 0 & $2^y$ at a time